This is the multi-page printable view of this section. Click here to print.

 |

-| Service IP | Service IP that clients access |
+| Service IP | Service IP that the client accesses |

-| Source NAT IP | IP used by Load Balancer to deliver server traffic |
+| Source NAT IP | IP used to forward server traffic in the Load Balancer |

-| Health Check IP | IP used by Load Balancer for health checks |
+| Health check IP | IP used for health checks in the Load Balancer |

-| Listener | Resources connected to Load Balancer
+| Listener | Resources connected to the Load Balancer

 |

-| Component | Description |
+| Component | Detailed description |

 |---|---|

-| Load Balancing | Traffic distribution method
+| Load balancing | Traffic distribution method

 |

-| LB Health Check | Member health check method
+| LB health check | Member health check method

 |